sudeeprp/default-coding/modeling-needs-lifecycle.md

 > Tip: Keep life-cycles separate

-`Exercise: Lifecycle of needs in a store-visit-counter`
+`Exercise: Lifecycle of needs in a store-visit-dashboard`

 ## Specifying Customer Needs